-As we enter 2024, we look to take advantage of the positive momentum we generated in 2023 and continue to execute on our goals.
+As we enter 2025, we are optimistic about the future.
+Our team remains one of the best industry-wide, and we look forward to continuing to execute on our goals.
 Our focus is clear: We will concentrate on leasing near-term availabilities to de-risk upcoming expirations.
-With our trophy portfolio and proven capital allocation discipline, we are well positioned to deliver shareholder value through strategic execution.
-Our team looks forward to building on our achievements in 2024.
-Thank you for your continued confidence in Paramount.
+With our Class A portfolio and proven capital allocation discipline, we are well positioned to deliver shareholder value through strategic execution.
+Our team looks forward to building on our achievements in 2025.
+Thank you for your continued support and confidence in Paramount.